quicwg/multipath/draft-ietf-quic-multipath.md

 MAX_CLIENT_PATHS and MAX_SERVER_PATHS frames contain the following field:

 Maximum Number of Client/Server Path:
-: A count of the cumulative number of respectively client orserver path that can be opened over the lifetime of the connection.
+: A count of the cumulative number of respectively client-initiated or server-initiated paths that can be opened over the lifetime of the connection.
 The client path identifiers sent by either endpoint MUST be lower than 2 times the Maximum Number of Client Paths announced py the peer.
 The server path identifiers sent by either